benmoussa96/chainlink-automation-dynamic-nft/README.md

 ### Compiling and deploying new contract (optional)

-4. Create a secrets.json file at the root of theee project.
-The account that you supply must have test ETH on the Goerli Testnet:
+4. Create a `secrets.json` file at the root of theee project:

     ```
     {